When it comes to a family vacation with babies, toddlers, or small kids, there’s not much that’s better than taking a cruise.

 Don’t Feel Guilty About Having Your Own Vacation

 When you cruise with a child — especially a baby or a toddler — it can feel like anything but a vacation.
 Kids are a lot of work, and you deserve to take some time to yourself.
-Don’t feel guilty about dropping the kids off and enjoying some pool time or the casino or dinner, or the evening show with your spouse.
+Don’t feel guilty about dropping the kids off and enjoying some pool time, the casino, dinner, or the evening show with your spouse.
 Remember, it’s your vacation too.

 Make Sure Older Kids Know the Cabin Number and How to Find it